 For our Cuba trips, Yellow Dog can advise you on flights to book or you may choose to work directly with Kanna Travel.
 Kanna can assist you with booking airline tickets, trip insurance and medical evacuation membership.
 Contact them at 855-739-3139 or [email protected] for more details.

 General Fishing Information

 This is a part of Cuba where the fishery is still very much in the “exploratory and developmental” stage, and the lodge operators and outfitters are still working hard to decipher and figure out all that this area has to offer.
 Anglers can expect to primarily target tarpon and snook, and bonefish are also available in certain areas.
-There are permit in the area as well, although the numbers are not as prolific as other parts of Cuba.
-If you’re someone who wants to target tapon and snook, however, then the peninsula is a solid option.
-There are also opportunities for barracuda, triggerﬁsh, jacks and more.
-Anglers can access mangroves, channels, beaches and remote wilderness ﬂats using the lodges small skiffs, which are very similar to Dolphin skiffs.
+There is permit in the area as well, although the numbers are not as prolific as other parts of Cuba.
+If you’re someone who wants to target tarpon and snook, however, then the peninsula is a solid option.
+There are also opportunities for barracuda, triggerﬁsh, jacks, and more.
+Anglers can access mangroves, channels, beaches, and remote wilderness ﬂats using the lodges small skiffs, which are very similar to Dolphin skiffs.
 These boats allow anglers to comfortably and quickly get to the most productive waters each day.
 The southern beaches of the peninsula are lined by a series of oceanside flats, where anglers can walk and wade in search of bonefish and permit.

-Bluewater fishing is also a possibility, and the area has long been known as a great destination for sailﬁsh, wahoo and tuna.
+Bluewater fishing is also a possibility, and the area has long been known as a great destination for sailﬁsh, wahoo, and tuna.
 When the weather cooperates, the offshore ﬁshing options can be a great way to add even more to a diverse angling experience.